 MP for Hartlepool

-Jonathan Brash is the Labour (Co-op) MP for Hartlepool, first elected in 2024.
-He has served on the Victims and Courts Bill committee in June 2025, reflecting an involvement in justice and victims’ rights issues.
+Jonathan Brash is the Labour (Co-op) MP for Hartlepool, elected in July 2024.
+He serves as a backbench MP and sat on the Victims and Courts Bill committee in June 2025.

-Declared financial interests include shareholdings (2 entries) and land and property (within or outside the UK) (1 entry).
+Declares financial interests including shareholdings (two entries) and land/property holdings (within or outside the UK).

 Generated 21 February 2026